-One of my philosophy’s at russell russell is to encourage you to buy less, a bit odd for an online retailer, I know.
-But as a designer and manufacturer too, it’s truthfully what I want.
-As well as being beautiful and stylish, russell russell bags have been crafted using the finest quality leather by really talented leatherworkers.
+One of russell russell’s philosophy’s is to encourage you to buy less, a bit odd for an online retailer, I know.
+But as a designer and manufacturer too, it’s truthfully what I want people to do.
+As well as being beautiful and stylish, Russell russell bags have been crafted using the finest quality leather by really talented leather workers.
 So before my customers hand over their money I ask them to give the decision their full consideration.
 Why do you want to buy it?
 Do you love it?
+Will you love it 1 year?
 Will you still love it in 5 years?
 Will you use it time and time again?

 With sustainability being high up in our priorities these days, we want the things we buy to stand the test of time.
 We want our furniture to be robust, we want our toaster to be repairable, we want our clothes and accessories to be durable and versatile and we want value.
 So what does all this means in terms of shopping?
 What should we be thinking about before we buy?